JustinKim13/Movie-Review-Rec-App/README.md

-# Movie Review + Personalized Recommendation Full-stack App
+# FlixFinder - Movie Review + Personalized Recommendation Full-stack App

 This is a full-stack movie review and personalized recommendation application built with Django for the backend and React for the frontend.